lilyycarr/Nutrition-Tracker-Application/README.md

 ## Program Objectives:
 - Track one’s daily nutrient intake
 - Compare to the recommended nutrient guidelines
-- Give recommendations based on nutrient deficiencies / excess nutrient intake.
+- Give recommendations based on nutrient deficiencies / excess nutrient intake

 ## Program Overview:
 The user will enter their age (to confirm that they are an adult - this program will use recommended intakes for people over 18) and gender